 48. A woman over fifty is invisible.
 Those of you over fifty know what I'm talking about.
-So take advantage of it.
+Take advantage of it.

 49. I regret most those things I didn't have the courage to do.

-52. Calling hot flashes "power surges" is also lipstick on a pig.
+52. Calling hot flashes "power surges" is lipstick on a pig number 2.

-53. There's a reason you lose your close-up vision as you age.
+53. There's a reason we lose our close-up vision as we age.
 It softens imperfections.
 And keeps those chin hairs out of focus.